marina601/discover-malta/README.md

 #### Database Choices

-- As a framework, Django works with SQL databases.
+- As a framework, Django works with SQLite database.
 During development on my local machine, I worked with the standard <em>sqlite3</em> database installed with Django.
 - On deployment, all the database has been migrated to <em>PostgresSQL</em> provided by Heroku.

 #### Data Modals